 Price risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market prices.
-The Company holds common shares of GWG and Quest.
-The Company is subject to price risk due to changes in the fair value of the GWG and Quest common shares.
-GWG and Quest are traded on the TSX-V. A 5% change in the fair value of the GWG and Quest shares would result in the Company incurring an unrealized gain/loss of \$4,715.
+The Company holds common shares of GWG.
+The Company is subject to price risk due to shares in the fair value of the GWG sommon shares.
+GWG is traded on the TSY V risk due to changes in the fair value of the GWG common shares.
+GWG is traded on the TSX-V. A 5% change in the fair value of the GWG and Quest shares would result in the Company incurring an unrealized gain/loss of \$2,000.